Virtual reality (VR) programmer

 - BTEC Extended Diploma in Creative Digital Media Production

 Build a portfolio:

 Create work that you can show off to employers.
 This is essential.
 Go to build your games portfolio to learn how.

 Create levels of a game using software provided by the publishers.

 Get a degree:

 Most people in the games industry have got degrees.
-Get a degree in, physics, computer programming, game development or advanced mathematics.
+Get a degree in, physics, programming, game development or advanced mathematics.
 Or have a look at ScreenSkills’ list of recommended courses in games and select one in programming.
 We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the games industry.

 Take an online course: